It depends how you use them.

-Tablets for kids have the potential to positively impact children’s reading habits.
-A recent study by Scholastic* found that while kids are drawn to both print books and ebooks, reading on kids’ tablets, or ereading, “seems to offer an exciting opportunity to attract and motivate boys and reluctant readers to read more books.”
-In addition, half of children age 9-17 say they would read more books for fun if they had greater access to ebooks.
+Some interactive eBooks allow kids to add their voices, look up unfamiliar words and even change the difficulty level, helping them learn to read—not doing the work for them.
+A recent study by Scholastic3 found that while kids are drawn to both print books and eBooks, reading on kids’ tablets, or e-reading, “seems to offer an exciting opportunity to attract and motivate boys and reluctant readers to read more books.”